GannaKov/wbs-project-blog/README.en.md

 ![filtering articles by country mobile screen ](./assets/dpd-mobile.jpeg)

-5. In the footer there is an opportunity to go to social network pages and subscribe to the newsletter.
+5. In the footer there is an opportunity to go to social media pages and subscribe to the newsletter.

 **footer section**